 - Chemotherapy with novel drugs thalidomide, lenalidomide and bortezomib — a class of drugs that change the environment around malignant cells, preventing them from growing and reproducing.
 Different combinations of these medicines, both with each other and with more traditional chemotherapeutic agents, are often considered and very effective.

 - Autologous stem cell transplantation — a conventional approach and now a safer, more effective therapy.
 In some cases, patients can have a stem cell transplant as an outpatient.
-UChicago Medicine had the best one-year stem cell transplant outcomes in Chicago and the highest relative to predicted outcomes, according to a 2020 annual report from the Center for International Bone and Marrow Transplant Research.
+UChicago Medicine had the best one-year stem cell transplant outcomes in Chicago and the highest relative to predicted outcomes, according to 2020 and 2021 annual reports from the Center for International Bone and Marrow Transplant Research.
 Learn about our work to improve stem cell transplant survival rates.

-- New cellular therapies — Idecabtagene vicleucel (Abecma) is a new, FDA-approved cell-based gene therapy for patients with treatment-resistant multiple myeloma.
-UChicago Medicine was the first hospital in Chicago to offer this breakthrough treatment for advanced-stage disease.
+- New cellular therapies — such as Idecabtagene vicleucel (Abecma) and ciltacabtagene autoleucel (Carvykti) are recent FDA-approved cellular therapies for patients with treatment-resistant multiple myeloma.
+UChicago Medicine was the first hospital in Chicago to offer both breakthrough treatments for advanced-stage disease.

 - Clinical trials of new drugs — the newest generation of therapies similar to bortezomib (Velcade), thalidomide and lenalidomide, but designed to be better tolerated and more powerful.
 Drugs such as carfilzomib, pomalidomide, elotuzumab and others are able to overcome resistance seen in the already approved drugs.